Chelsea cult hero Diego Costa taking his talent and temper back home with Atletico Mineiro

 Should Cuca's troops finish the job against River, the forward would fancy his chances of regaining full fitness in time for the last four at the end of September.

-As always with Costa, moreover, and as he has shown throughout his career, one thing is certain.
-If he does fall short, it will not be for lack of trying.
+As always with Costa, and as he has shown throughout his career, one thing is certain: if he does fall short, it will not be for lack of trying.